SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 If you are managing your aviation SMS using Excel, you are living in the stone age.
 Professional aviation companies should be using professional aviation safety database programs designed to manage the ICAO, FAA, EASA, and Transport Canada regulatory requirements.

 If your SMS data management tools do not generate charts such as those highlighted in this article, we can help.
 You may already have an SMS database.
 You may have the ability to create similar charts to help management monitor SMS performance.
-The ideas behind this chart are free for the taking.
+The ideas behind this chart are free to take.
 We know that our competitors review these charts and use some of these charts in their dashboards.
 You can do the same, or you can upgrade to SMS Pro.

 Below are some short demo videos.
 This chart is one of approximately 45 charts in SMS Pro's Executive Dashboard.
 There are links to other charts in this article.